terra-money/docs/docs/How-to/Run-a-full-Terra-node/Configure-general-settings.md

 You can update your node's moniker by editing the `moniker` field in  `~/.terra/config/config.toml`

 ## Update minimum gas prices

 1. Open `~/.terra/config/app.toml`.

-2. Modify `minimum-gas-prices` to set the minimum price of gas a validator will accept to validate a transaction and to prevent spam.
+2. Modify `minimum-gas-prices` and set the minimum price of gas a validator will accept to validate a transaction and to prevent spam.

+- You can [query FCD](https://fcd.terra.dev/v1/txs/gas_prices) to view the current gas prices.

+**Example**:

 ```toml
 # The minimum gas prices a validator is willing to accept for processing a